toshiakit/Analyzing-Fitness-Data-from-Wearable-Devices-in-MATLAB/README.md

 Evaluate trade-off with ROC plot
 --------------------------------

 Now let's do the trade-off between the number of predictor variables and prediction accuracy.
-[Receiver operating characteristic (ROC)](http://en.wikipedia.org/wiki/Receiver_operating_characteristic) curves provides a convenient way to visualize and compare performance of binary classifiers.
+[Receiver operating characteristic (ROC)](http://en.wikipedia.org/wiki/Receiver_operating_characteristic) plot provides a convenient way to visualize and compare performance of binary classifiers.
 You plot false positive rate against true positive rate at various prediction threshold to produce the curves.
 If you get completely random result, the curve should follow a diagonal line.
 If you get a 100% accuracy, then the curve should hug the upper left corner.
 This means you can use the area under curve (AUC) to evaluate how well each model performs.

 Let's plot ROC curves with different set of predictor variables, using "C" class as the positive class, since we can only do this one class at a time, and the previous confusion matrix shows more misclassification errors for this class than others.
 You can use [perfcurve](http://www.mathworks.com/help/stats/perfcurve.html) to compute ROC curves.